LibrariesHacked/librarieshacked.github.io/_posts/2019-03-30-mobile-library-data-schema.md

 - The [BusTrip schema](https://schema.org/BusTrip) on schema.org incorporates [BusStop](https://schema.org/BusStop), and column values such as [arrivalTime](https://schema.org/arrivalTime).
 Many of these ideas apply to mobile libraries.
 - There has been a proposal of how [mobile libraries](https://wiki.openstreetmap.org/wiki/Tag:amenity%3Dmobile_library) could be stored in OpenStreetMap (OSM).
 The opening hours schema from OSM is proposed as a way of storing the times for each stop.
 - There is a [Wikidata](https://www.wikidata.org/wiki/Q720920) item statement for 'bookmobile'.
 This also references the proposed OSM tag, so that data could be linked between the two.
 - IFLA [publish mobile library guidelines](https://www.ifla.org/files/assets/hq/publications/professional-report/123.pdf).
 These detail physical characteristics of mobiles such as engine and chassis, and the stock that should be on them.
-But it does not include anything on how the data on mobile library routes and stops should be compiled or presented online.
+But nothing on how the data on mobile library routes should be compiled or presented online.

 Mobile library data is of mixed quality, but there are plenty of existing [mobile library timetables](https://github.com/LibrariesHacked/mobiles-librarydata/blob/master/data/authorities.csv) to research and look through.
 These won't be in data formats, but they will indicate the data that library services use to make their timetables.